11. Risk, Ambiguity, and Misspecification[1]#

 Decision theory under uncertainty provides alternative axiomatic formulations of “rationality.”
 As there are multiple axiomatic formulations of decision making under uncertainty, it is perhaps best to replace the term “rational” with “prudent.”
 While these axiomatic formulations are of intellectual and substantive interest, in this chapter we will focus on the implied representations.
 This approach remains interesting because we have sympathy for Savage’s own perspective on his elegant axiomatic formulation:

-Indeed the axioms have served their only function the existential of Theorems and 3; in further exploitation of the theory, …, the axioms themselves can end, in my experience, and should be forgotten.”
+Indeed the axioms have served their only function in justifying the existential parts of Theorems 1 and 3; in further exploitation of the theory, …, the axioms themselves can end, in my experience, and should be forgotten.”
 [Savage, 1952]

 11.3.1.
 Approach#